 Interest charged to you by the IRS cannot be waived and it cannot be deducted.
 Interest may be fully or partially abated if the IRS delayed your case, but this is rare.

-Delinquency penalties are not deductible but they may be waived by the IRS through a procedure known as a Penalty Abatement.
+Delinquency penalties are not deductible on current year taxes but they may be waived by the IRS through a procedure known as a Penalty Abatement.
 There is a list of reasons in the Internal Revenue Manual for excusing you from penalties.
 But, essentially, the tax attorney must prove that your failure to file and/or failure to pay are due to "reasonable cause and not willful neglect".

 There is no particular form to make this request, except Form 843, if a Claim for Refund is filed.
 But, you must usually full-pay the debt before you can claim a refund.
 If you are denied the claim, you can Appeal within the IRS.
 Or, you may file suit in US District Court since the claim denial exhausts your administrative remedies.